-- 1. Completion of the following programs at Jackson College meet the 33-credit requirement:
+- 1. Completion of the following programs at Jackson College can be applied toward the 33-credit requirement:

+- a.
+Health Sciences Foundations Certificate

-- Medical Assistant Certificate
+- b.
+Medical Assistant Certificate

-- Medical Insurance Coder/Biller Certificate
+- c.
+Medical Insurance Coder/Biller Certificate

-- Paramedic Certificate
+- d.
+Paramedic Certificate

+- e.
+Patient Care Tech Certificate

-- Health Sciences Foundations Certificate
+- f.
+Medical Office Support Certificate

 - 2. Completion of the following courses at Jackson College will meet 10 credits of this requirement:

-- HOC 145 Phlebotomy Tech
+- a.
+HOC 145 Phlebotomy Tech

-- HOC 150 Electronic Health Records
+- b.
+HOC 150 Electronic Health Records

-- MOA 112 Medical Law and Ethics
+- c.
+MOA 112 Medical Law and Ethics

 - 3. Completion of the following courses at Jackson College will meet 7 credits of this requirement:

-- HOC 130 Intro to Health Occupations
+- a.
+HOC 130 Intro to Health Occupations

-- HOC 135 EKG Tech
+- b.
+HOC 135 EKG Tech

 - 4. Completion of the following course at Jackson College will meet 12 credits of this requirement:

-- EMS 122 EMT Basic